• Skip to primary navigation

-In general, Windows computer is known to come up with “Print Spooler service is not running” error while users are trying to the Install or Add Printer on their computer.
+If your computer is coming up with “Print Spooler service is not running” error message, it is likely that you are trying to Install or Add the Printer to computer.

 Print Spooler Service is Not Running